Infant Safe Haven Laws - Louisiana

 Citation: Ch.
 Code Art.
 1152; 1153

 Every designated emergency care facility shall appoint as its representative one or more employees on duty during regular business hours who is knowledgeable about the requirements of this chapter.
-In addition, at other times each facility shall designate a representative who can be reached by emergency telephone service.

 The department shall create a card that will be supplied to designated emergency care facilities.
-The card, shall contain a toll-free number to the department, shall be given to the individual relinquishing an infant into the care of a designated emergency care facility.
+The card, which shall contain a toll-free number to the department, shall be given to the individual relinquishing an infant into the care of a designated emergency care facility.

 The act of relinquishment constitutes parental consent for the purposes of examining and testing procedures conducted by hospital staff and for the purposes of providing medical treatment and care of the infant.